twopoint71/reuptime/CONTEXT.md

 - Modal dialogs for host details, metrics graphs, and management actions
 - All HTML is static (no server-side templating)
 - Client-side rendering of dynamic content
+- Bootstrap Icons for UI elements
+- Responsive design for mobile and desktop

+### ICMP Monitor
+- Python daemon that runs independently from the web application
+- Connects to the SQLite database to retrieve host information
+- Pings each host every 5 seconds using ICMP
+- Updates host status in the database
+- Records uptime and latency metrics in RRD database
+- Logs all activity to a log file
+- Can be run as a systemd service or controlled via the admin interface
+- Handles errors gracefully and continues monitoring
+- Comprehensive test suite for all functionality
+- Command-line interface for start, stop, and status operations
+- PID file management for reliable daemon control
+- Status file with JSON data for real-time status reporting
+- Database initialization to ensure it can run independently

+### API Endpoints
+- `/api/hosts` - Get all hosts
+- `/api/deleted_hosts` - Get all deleted hosts
+- `/api/metrics/<host_id>` - Get metrics for a specific host with optional time range parameter
+- `/api/restore_host` - Restore a deleted host
+- `/api/permanently_delete_host` - Permanently delete a host
+- `/api/monitor_log` - Get the monitor log
+- `/api/daemon/status` - Get the daemon status
+- `/api/daemon/start` - Start the daemon
+- `/api/daemon/stop` - Stop the daemon
+- `/api/system_info` - Get system information

 ### Dependencies
 - Flask: Web framework